hturnbull93/makers_notes/careers/careers_design_workshop.md

 Or a web development agency.

 Anywhere that allows a flexible working environments (not just in a cubicle, but I would like my own desk).

+Other companies:

+- Monzo
+- Thoughtmachine
+- Babylon

 ### What are the non-negotiable you must have in your next role